elpaso/qgis-desktop-docker/README.md

 You can build the image with:

 ```
-# Place your IP address here, if you want to use apt-catcher, or comment
+# Place your IP address here, if you want to use apt-catcher note that APT
+# catcher is not enabled by default, in order to enable it, you should
-# it out in the Dockerfile
+# uncomment two lines in the docker file (see comments in Dockerfile).
 $ export ADDR=192.168.1.1
-$ docker build -t docker-qgis-desktop --build-arg APT_CATCHER_IP=$ADDR .
+$ docker build -t qgis-desktop --build-arg APT_CATCHER_IP=$ADDR .
 ```

-# Running
+# Running QGIS

-To run a container, assuming that you want to use your current display to use
+To run a container, assuming that you want to use your current display to use QGIS and the image is named `qgis-desktop`:
-QGIS:

 ```
 # Allow connections from any host
 $ xhost +
 $ docker run --rm  -it --name qgis_desktop -v /tmp/.X11-unix:/tmp/.X11-unix  \
-    -e DISPLAY=unix$DISPLAY elpaso/qgis-desktop:2.14 qgis
+    -e DISPLAY=unix$DISPLAY qgis-desktop qgis
 ```

+# Running unit tests inside QGIS

 Suppose that you have local directoty containing the tests to execute into
 QGIS:

 ```
-my_tests/travis_tests/
+/my_tests/travis_tests/
 ├── faketest.py
 ├── __init__.py
 ├── tclass.py